CaptainCrowbar/prion-lib/rs-core/common.md

 the index is out of range for the stored array.
 The `major()`, `minor()`, and `patch()` functions return elements 0, 1, and 2.
 The `suffix()` function returns the trailing string element.

+The `size()` function returns the number of numeric elements in the version number.
+This will always return at least 1.

 The `str()` function (and the output operator) formats the version number in the conventional form; a minimum number of elements can be requested.
 The